sourcegraph/handbook/content/people-ops/onboarding/onboarding-for-hiring-managers.md

 <table>
   <tr>
-   <td>About ten days before the new hire starts (or as soon as they sign the contract, if they haven’t by that time) a Welcome email is sent to the new hire with the Hiring Manager in CC.
-Here we ask for certain information we need to get them onboarded:
+   <td>Once the teammate signs the contract, they will complete <a href="https://docs.google.com/forms/d/e/1FAIpQLSfW4N-YNAoGo5LW0bBs5AM_2xLlwmEEY650qxuQlSMVoM0rtQ/viewform?usp=sf_link"> this form</a> asking for certain information we need to get them onboarded:
 <p>
 <ul>
 <li> We confirm start date
 <li> We confirm email preference
-<li> We send out information about purchasing the laptop
+<li> We ask if the teammate prefers purchasing the laptop themselves or getting it with the company card
 <li> We ask for T-shirt size, for swag purposes, and address for shipping
 <li> We ask for a selfie
-<li> For US hires we inform about documentation needed for I-9 paperwork
 <li> We ask for their phone number, for account setup
 </ul>